EpocDotFr/synacor-challenge/README.md

 I don't know yet.

+> [!NOTE]
-> **Note** It looks like challenge.synacor.com, the site which allows to validate codes, has been taken down several weeks ago.
+> 28/08/2023: It looks like challenge.synacor.com, the site which allows to validate codes, has been taken down several weeks ago.
+It is thus no longer possible to validate each steps of the challenge.